Warren is a multiple Australian motor racing champion with four years of full time racing experience in the V8 Supercar Championship.

 Warren has raced all around the world in 12 & 24 hour endurance racing and has competed 11 times in the V8 Supercar Endurance Series.
 He partnered with Craig Lowndes to place first at the 2012 Sandown 500 and third at the iconic Bathurst 1000 in 2012, 2013 and again in 2015 with Garth Tander and the Holden Racing Team.

-In 2017 Warren will partner with Scott Pye in the V8 Supercar endurance races, drive for McElrea Racing in selected Australian GT events and act as ambassador and Master of Ceremonies at the N2C ‘events’.
+In 2018 Warren will once again partner with Scott Pye in the V8 Supercar endurance races, drive for McElrea Racing in selected Australian GT events and act as ambassador and Master of Ceremonies at the N2C ‘events’.

 Amongst his other talents Warren is a stunt driver at Movie World on the Gold Coast.
 His message to the young people is that speed is great… but on a race track, not on the roads.